What Are Soft Skills? Examples and Guide

 1 Dependability

 Employers want to know that they can trust you to finish the job on time.
-They can’t have eyes on you all the time, so knowing that they can ask you to do something and that you’ll do it makes dependability a crucial soft skill in any job.
+They can’t always have eyes on you, so knowing that they can ask you to do something and that you’ll do it makes dependability a crucial soft skill in any job.

-Being dependable means that you have built a level of trust with your manager or team members, that you hold yourself accountable and that the people around you can rely on you.
+Being dependable means that you have built trust with your manager or team members, that you hold yourself accountable and that the people around you can rely on you.
 What are soft skills examples for dependability?
 Here are some other ways to show you can be trusted:

 • Time management